byronpendason/byronpendason.github.io/_posts/2022-08-03-anglo-saxon-calendar-update.md

 (This paragraph is mostly technical information.
 If that's not your jam, feel free to skip this paragraph.)
 Unfortunately, I had issues with implementing this algorithm in the JavaScript of my Anglo-saxon Calendar page.
 It gave inaccurate results, sometimes with the day being up to two days off, whereas my implementation of this algorithm into Python provided 100% accuracy.
 So I came up with an unconventional solution.
 I created a data file using Python[^3], uploaded it to my website, and had the data hard coded into the HTML of that page (take a look at the source of that page, if you want to see what I'm talking about).
 I doubt it was a problem with JavaScript itself, but rather a problem with the JavaScript library I was using.
 But I couldn't find another library to use, so I went with the data file route.

 The new algorithm only works for the years 1700 to 2200.
-Dates outside this range use the old algorithm, and beginning of months may be up to a day off.
+Dates outside this range use the old algorithm, so the beginning of months may be up to a day off.

 * * *